Rangin Dadfar Spanta: Assassination of Dr. Spanta's brother

 On July 17, 2013, Spanta's brother Ahmad Wali Tahiri, was assassinated by unknown gunmen in Karukh district of western Herat province.
 Tahiri used to serve as administrative employee of Karukh attorney general for the past seven years.

 At the funeral, Spanta revealed that two weeks earlier the Taliban had sent him a threat message notifying that the group is planning to kill his brother.
 "The foreign elements are training and hiding some people in Peshawar and Quetta.
 After the training, they are sent on terror missions during which they kill our brothers, sisters and relatives," said Spanta.

 Book

-In 2017, Spanta published a memoir called 'Afghanistan Politics: A Narrative From Within' in Dari.
+In 2017, Spanta published a memoir called 'Afghanistan Politics: A Narrative From Within' in Farsi.
 The book included reflection on President Hamid Karzai's administration.